20 highlights from this year's road trip in France

 5. Best wine tasting – Domaine Borgnat

-We lived out on the farm in our own medieval tower on three floors with two bedrooms, two bathrooms and a kitchen.
-Extra exciting to live in a tower when the thunderstorm of the century breaks out, but that's a story of its own.
+We stayed in a medieval tower spanning three floors, with two bedrooms, two bathrooms, and a kitchen.
+Staying in a tower became extra thrilling when the thunderstorm of the century rolled in—but that’s a story for another time.

 6. Best Wine Festival – Eguisheim